Location: Fremont East Entertainment District

-The bar boom in Downtown Las Vegas along East Fremont Street has turned what was a scary couple of blocks into a hot spot heaven, lined with fun and funky taverns like The Griffin and Beauty Bar to name a few.
+The bar boom in Downtown Las Vegas along East Fremont Street has turned what was a scary couple of blocks into a hot spot heaven, lined with fun and funky taverns like The Griffin and The Commonwealth to name a couple.

 Tucked into a space so narrow that if you blink you’ll miss it, the Vanguard Lounge is yet another great bar that helps turn this block just east of the Fremont Street Experience into a must-visit destination.

 Vanguard is a craft cocktail lounge, meaning that they don’t just open bottles and pour drinks, they mix them with almost scientific calculations and loving care using the finest ingredients.
 This is where you can get a first hand look at what the term mixology really means.

 Many of the things they mix into their cocktails are homemade including their own bitters, jams, and purees.
 Even the liquors that form the base of many of the drinks are infused with richer flavors creating things like spiked apple brandy, persimmon infused gin, and bourbon spiked with bacon and sage.

 I sampled a concoction called the Jean Fleury: fancy rum, lime, passion fruit puree, and sparkling wine served in a champagne flute.
 If I hadn’t had several more bars to review that night I would’ve stayed and ordered a few more.